 Lachlan Giles is one of the top-notch Aussie grapplers and arguably one of the best Melbourne-born BJJ fighters ever.
 He is a no-gi expert who completed the most prestigious BJJ competitions, including the ADCC.
 Indeed, Lachlan is one of the best jiu-jitsu coaches in the world.

-This essay will inform you about some Lachlan Giles BJJ facts that you may not be aware of.
+This essay will inform you about some Lachlan Giles BJJ facts you may not know.
 As a result, it will highlight Lachlan’s tournament victories, extraordinary grappling techniques, and other noteworthy things.

 Lachlan Giles Was Born In Melbourne, Australia

 Lachlan Giles was born on June 17th, 1986, in the capital of the southeastern Australian state of Victoria.
 Interestingly, he wasn’t much interested in Brazilian jiu-jitsu in his early life stages.

 As a huge fan of actor Jet Li, Giles trained in kung fu in the first place.
 He enjoyed tricky hand moves and stances and believed it was an excellent martial art for self-defense.

 Some styles of kung fu, especially “drunken fist,” might come in handy when you don’t wear gloves against the bully or the aggressive opponent.
 But the majority of them lack in the ground game.
 The UFC 1 tape changes Lachlan’s life forever.

 Giles Was Hooked When He Saw Royce Gracie’s UFC 1 Performance

 If you’re a diehard UFC fan, then you probably wondered how a 175, 180-pound competitor, Royce Gracie, scored three submission victories against way heavier Art Jimmerson, Ken Shamrock, and Gerard Gordeau.